edogawa-liang/MultiTaskRegression/README.md

 ---

 ### Integration with LLM (Optional)
-Integrate the regression API with an LLM and package them into an agent (Dify or LangChain).
+Integrate the Regression Analysis API with an LLM and package them into an agent (Dify or LangChain).
 The LLM will guide you in generating a comprehensive analysis report.

 <img src="viz/flow2-2.png" width="90%">